2. Rs 150 off on Video Vet Consultation, use code VET150

 A puppy is a bundle of energy and happiness.
 The joy you get when you bring a puppy home is boundless.
-But at the same time, you know that the puppy depends on you for everything - health, care, food and much more.
-Apart from getting a cosy bed to sleep in and great food, a puppy requires their puppy vaccinations.
-They are an essential part of good puppy care.
+But simultaneously, you know that the puppy depends on you for everything - health, care, food and much more.
+Apart from getting a cosy bed to sleep in and great food, a puppy requires a puppy vaccination schedule.
+It is an essential part of good puppy care.
 Today, in this blog, we will talk about the A to Z of puppy vaccinations and why they are so important.

 Which Vaccinations are Required?

 Getting your puppy vaccinated can be a tedious task as it includes numerous trips to the vet and requires money as well.
 A wise idea would be to maintain a puppy vaccination chart.
 However, these vaccinations are very helpful in protecting your dog from a range of diseases, some of which are also very deadly.
 Therefore, in the long run, this long and expensive task is completely worth the time and effort as it ensures that your puppy lives a long and healthy life.
 To make the task easy and less confusing for you, mentioned below is a list of injections that must be given to your puppy:

 - Canine Distemper: A highly infectious disease that directly attacks the nervous system and the gastrointestinal system of dogs is spread through the air or, in other words, via exposure that is airborne such as coughing and sneezing from an animal that is already infected with the virus.
 Distemper causes watery discharge from the eyes and the nose.
 Severe symptoms include vomiting, fever, coughing, paralysis, seizures and sometimes death.
 This is one of the most crucial parts of the dog vaccination schedule.